marcodondo97/PythonScript-InstagramPostAI/README.md

 # PythonScript-InstagramPostAI
-Python script to autogenerate and publish new original posts and captions on Instagram through OpenAI APIs.
+Python script to publish and generate posts for Instagram through OpenAI

 <h2> Introduction </h2>
 In November 2022 OpenAI DALL-E released public APIs to generate images according to text descriptions.
 This python script can be used to publish an Instagram post auto-generated through OpenAI and DALL-E APIs.
 The generated image is saved in a Google cloud storage bucket, and it is published immediately on Instagram through Ayrshare Apis.

 <h2> Description </h2>
+This is a python script to autogenerate and publish new original posts and captions on Instagram through differnet APIs. <br>
-This python script has been designed to be used as cronjob, in this way it is possible to auto schedule the execution (captions and image generation and Instagram publishing) periodically at fixed times.
+This python script has been designed to be used as cronjob, in this way it is possible to auto schedule the execution (captions and image generation and Instagram publishing) periodically at fixed times.<br>
 For this script I used the following APis: <br>

 - OpenAI: to generate “a story about a random topic”.
 It was necessary to specify “random topic” to get different stories each execution. <br>